BECOME AN ACCREDITED INSTITUTION

 STEP 1 – Contact us for an initial discussion

-After filling in the Centre Recognition Interest form below, one of our Quality Assurance Officers will be in touch with you to find out more information about the processes and requirements for Centre Approval.
-Once the Board members of ICAN agree that your organisation has the potential to gain approval as a ICAN centre your organisation will be asked to submit a full application.
+After filling in the ICAN Accreditation Enquiry form below, one of our Quality Assurance Officers will be in touch with you to inform you about the processes and requirements for Institutional, Departmental or Course Accreditation.
+Once the ICAN Accreditation and Quality Committee (AQC) agrees that your organisation has the potential to gain ICAN accreditation, your organisation will be asked to submit a full application.

 STEP 2 – The Application

-The Centre Approval application documents and guidance notes will be forwarded to your organisation.
-You should also submit an application for Accreditation of at least one programme.
-Please note that your programme must be approved by ICAN before any learner registrations can be made.
+The Accreditation application documents and guidance notes will be emailed to your organisation.
+As part of the Institutional or Departmental accreditation, your organisation would be able to deliver ICAN accredited qualifications/courses.
+If you wish to deliver ICAN accredited courses, please note that your programme must be approved by ICAN before any learner registrations can be made.

-During stage 3, ICAN will assess your application using our risk assessment and quality assurance processes to determine if your organisation as a centre can fully comply with the requirements of being a ICAN centre
+After receiving the Accreditation fee, the accreditation application form along with all the supporting documents indicated in the form, one of ICAN's Inspectors will carry out either a virtual or a face-to-face inspection of your institution.
+AQC will assess your application using our risk assessment and quality assurance processes to determine if your organisation as a centre can fully comply with the requirements of being ICAN accredited.

 Phase 2 includes the following steps:

-In most cases a Centre Approval Visit will be required as part of the decision-making process.
+An Inspection Visit will be required as part of the decision-making process.
 This visit will be arranged with your organisation in advance and once all payment has been received.
-The main purpose of the Centre Approval Visit is to assess the centre’s ability to maintain, and in fact increase standards in the long term.
-As part of the visit, the Quality Assessing Officer may wish to review centre documentation, meet with staff and students, and view the premises.
-A detailed schedule of the visit along with a list of documents that will be required will be communicated to the centre in advance of the visit taking place.
+The main purpose of the Inspection Visit is to assess your organisation’s ability to maintain, and in fact increase standards in the long term.
+As part of the visit, the Inspector will review documentation, meet with staff and students, and view the premises.
+A detailed schedule of the visit along with a list of documents that will be required will be communicated to your organisation in advance of the visit taking place.

-During stage 5, the Quality Assessing Officer will give a recommendation to the Board Members of ICAN as to whether Accredited Award Centre Status and course Accreditation should be granted with or without conditions.
+The Chief Inspector's report will give a recommendation to AQC as to whether Accredited Status should be granted with or without conditions.

-Centres must receive approval to run at least one course Accreditation to be awarded Accredited Centre Status.
-Should the Course Accreditation Approval Application be rejected at this stage, an Action Plan may be provided to the centre in order to assist them in meeting the requirements of the Course Accreditation Approval.
+Should the Accreditation Approval Application be rejected at this stage, an Action Plan may be provided to the organisation in order to assist them in meeting the requirements of the Accreditation Approval.

-Once Centre Approval has been granted, the centre will receive a ICAN certificate providing approval for two years.
+Once Accreditation has been granted, the organisation will receive an ICAN certificate providing approval for three years, subject to yearly accreditation membership fee.
 At this point the centre will be allowed to use the ICAN logo.
 Please note: All uses of the ICAN logo must be approved beforehand.